VHSgunzo/runimage/README.md

     PORTABLE_HOME=1                      Creates a portable home folder and uses it as $HOME PORTABLE_CONFIG=1                    Creates a portable config folder and uses it as $XDG_CONFIG_HOME NO_CLEANUP=1                         Disables unmounting and cleanup mountpoints
-    FORCE_CLEANUP=1                      Kills all runimage background processes when exiting NO_KILL_FUSE=1                       Disables killing squashfuse processes when exiting NO_NVIDIA_CHECK=1                    Disables checking the nvidia driver version NO_DOUBLE_MOUNT=1                    Disables the second mount that fixes MangoHud and VkBasalt bug OVERFS_MODE=1                        Enables OverlayFS mode
+    ALLOW_BG=1                           Allows you to run processes in the background and exit the container NO_NVIDIA_CHECK=1                    Disables checking the nvidia driver version NO_DOUBLE_MOUNT=1                    Disables the squashfuse remount for fix MangoHud and VkBasalt bug OVERFS_MODE=1                        Enables OverlayFS mode
     KEEP_OVERFS=1                        Enables OverlayFS mode with saving after closing runimage OVERFS_ID=ID                         Specifies the OverlayFS ID